jillesvangurp/kt-search/README.md

 In the example below we will use this `TestDocument`, which we can serialize using the [kotlinx.serialization](https://github.com/Kotlin/kotlinx.serialization) framework.
-You can also pass in your own serialized json in requests, so if you want to use e.g. jackson or gson, you can do so easily.
+You can also pass in your own serialized json in requests, so if you want to use e.g. jackson or gson instead, you can do so easily.

+### Creating  an index

 ```kotlin
 val indexName = "readme-index"